 Child custody attorneys will explain that child custody is settled by whats called the best interest of the child.
-The determination of a custody award encompasses issues that are categorized as either physical or legal custody.
+The determination of a custody award encompasses issues that are either physical or legal custody.
 Physical child custody involves which parent the child will live and spend time with.
 Legal custody has to do with decisions regarding the child’s upbringing — discipline, health care, education, religion, etc.

 Types of Child Custody in Oklahoma: